shawsa/Java-Mandelbrot/README.txt

+RUNNING THE PROGRAM
+To run this program download the file mandelbrot.jar and run it.
+You will need the most recent version of Java installed.

 IMAGE
 Drag a box to zoom in on a specific area of the set.
 Note that there is no visible response from the program until the calculations are complete.